What is a value rule?

 Value rule type

-A custom value entered into the forecast grid.
-This value can come from Excel formulas, other calculation methods, or can simply be a ballpark figure.
+A custom value is entered into the forecast grid.
+This value can come from calculation methods or simply be a ballpark figure.
 These are typed into individual value cells.

 Link to previous period

 Use actuals from last month, last quarter or actuals from the same month last year.
 Increase / Decrease by a percentage or dollar amount (% / $).